Updated October 2013

 Why breast milk is best for premature babies

-Health professionals always advise women to breastfeed if they can.
+Health professionals generally advise women to breastfeed if they can.
 Breast milk has many health benefits for premature babies, and is recommended by neonatologists (doctors specialising in new-born babies) wherever possible.

 Even if it doesn't appeal to you, it's important to try because of the health benefits for your baby.
 Even just a few drops at a time will do her good.